Dear Pinon Families,

 The school district assumes responsibility for students when they are using school bus transportation as they come to and from school and when they are on the school grounds between 8:05 a.m. and 3:20 p.m. on regular school days.
 The schools are not responsible for children while they are walking, riding bicycles, or otherwise coming to and from school.
 In this area, the County and the parents share responsibility for the children.
-However, the school and the Piñon PTO have an active interest in maintaining and assuring the safety and welfare of students who are walking or bicycling to and from school and will work cooperatively with the police, parents, and the County Transportation Committee in promoting and educating children in pedestrian and bicycle safety and law enforcement.
+However, the school has an active interest in maintaining and assuring the safety and welfare of students who are walking or bicycling to and from school and will work cooperatively with the police, parents, and the County Transportation Committee in promoting and educating children in pedestrian and bicycle safety and law enforcement.

 Early Dismissal/Snow Day Plan

 On days of deep snow or exceptionally bad weather, schools may choose to follow a 2 hour delay plan.
 Any activities scheduled before school, such as band or orchestra, are canceled on snow days.
 Students should arrive at school two hours later than usual.
 If a 2-hour delay is called on a Wednesday, there will be NO school at the elementary level.
 Announcements concerning snow days will be made over the radio station KRSN AM 1490, on major local television channels (4, 7, or 13) beginning at approximately 6:30 a.m., or call the district info line at 663-2223.